texopher/gophilter/help/filtering-gopher-text-tutorial/README.md

 of having 'texopher - Textify World Wide Web'.
 HTML is converted to gopher text, then it is filtered by filter file from 'gophilter' project.
 The results is that users only view main text without distractions like ads.
-This tutorial guides you how to make filter files, and contribute to 'gophilter' project or use it as personal project.
+This tutorial guides you how to make filter files, and contribute to 'gophilter' project or use them as the personal project.

 =========================================
                Contents